 Gingerbread hearts - A Traditional Heirloom

-Don’t eat this souvenir.
-Heart-shaped gingerbreads made of flour, sugar, spices, and honey are sold at festivals and fairs, including the Oktoberfest, not as an eatery but as a souvenir.
+Heart-shaped gingerbreads are made of flour, sugar, spices, and honey, sold at festivals and fairs, including the Oktoberfest, not as an eatery but as a souvenir.
 They may look delicious, but those who’ve tried them strongly recommend not eating them.
 You can put them in your briefcase and take them as a memorial, as they won’t break easily.

 All the large and small tents at Oktoberfest are managed by different owners who open Oktoberfest reservations in spring(April or May at the latest).
 Previously, you had to pre-order a set tent menu or amount of food to reserve a table at Oktoberfest tents, and reservation was accepted based on what you ordered.
 After several requests, you are no longer tied to a specific.